VSA

 Timing

 Notice that each command sequence requires 3 bytes, or 24 bits, of data.
-At 9600 bps (bits/second), the MiniSSC can process 400 commands/second (or a command every 2.5mS).
-If there are 8 servos on each MiniSSC, each servo can receive 50 commands/second (or every 20mS).
+At 9600 bps (bits/second), MiniSSC compatible devices can process 400 commands/second (or a command every 2.5mS).
+If there are 8 servos on each device, each servo can receive 50 commands/second (or every 20mS).

 Interface